Resources for wildlife monitoring volunteers

 Spring through fall

-REMOTE CAMERA VOLUNTEERS - Teams are now forming for our 2012 summer monitoring season.
-Interested?
-Contact Kit McGurn at kit (a) conservationnw.org to learn about the next opportunity.
+REMOTE CAMERA VOLUNTEERS - The 2013 spring-fall remote camera season is underway, with volunteers already in the field.
 Fill out the application below and we'll enter you into our volunteer pool for opportunities that emerge during the season.
 Once you have a team and are ready to enter the field, complete our volunteer liability agreement.
 It is important to sign and send these in before heading out to the field!

 - Program application: Word doc (so that you can fill it out online) and PDF file.